-3.8.4.1 Video Settings
+4.3.2.1 Video Settings

-The CC-3103 camera supports three simultaneous streams with H.264 or MJPEG compression.
 The Video Settings screen is used for configuring the streams and such video parameters as resolution; video compression type and related settings; quality of service; and frame rate.
-Additional settings are available when using H.264 compression.
+Additional settings are available when using H.265 and H.264 compression.